jt196/vanilla-cookbook/docs/manual/usage.md

 ### AI Assist

+#### Scrape Fallback

+If the recipe parse fails, and you have the ai option enabled, plus key set in the variables, it'll submit the HTML of the recipe page for an AI to parse.

 Add your OpenAI key to the .env variables.
 The model will default to 3.5 turbo, but you can change it there.

 Set `OPEN_API_ENABLED=true`.
 The default model should work.